Contact us whenever you need it!

 A POA is a legal short or long-term document that permits another person to make decisions about your children, dependent elderly parents, finances, health, and other matters—if you cannot do so yourself.
 As an immigrant, a power of attorney is crucial because you may not have many close relatives and friends to take up the role if you become incapacitated suddenly.

-If you face deportation or are detained, having a valid and working POA allows your authorized agent to begin handling your affairs in your absence immediately.
+Having a valid and working POA allows your authorized agent to begin handling your affairs immediately in your absence.

 Besides, when you are in a foreign country, you may face various challenges, such as language barriers and a complex legal system.
 A POA allows you to think through these situations and choose someone who understands how things work.
 Even in your absence, you'll have fewer worries and still have some level of control.